-Why do cats knead, and what does kneading mean?
-When your cat starts to purr on your lap and soften its place before settling down, you may notice that they exhibit signs of comfort and security.
+Why do cats knead?
+What does kneading mean?
+When your cat starts to purr on your lap and soften its place before settling down, you may notice that they exhibit signs of feeling secure.

 What does cat kneading look like?

-When you see a cat take their front paws and push them back and forth on something soft they are 'kneading,' also referred to as 'making biscuits.'
+When you see a cat take their front paws and push them back and forth on a soft object, they are 'kneading,' also referred to as 'making biscuits.'

 This is why some people refer to the act as making biscuits or kitty muffins because the act looks like kneading dough.
 Cats knead on all sorts of things.
-From their bed to a blanket, a sofa or well-padded soft surface, cat kneading takes place anywhere, including a pet parent.
+From their bed, to blankets, sofas, or other well-padded soft surfaces, cat kneading takes place anywhere, including pet parents and other feline friends.

-Kneading begins when cats are kittens but that does not mean it will stop in adulthood.
+Kneading begins when cats are kittens; that does not mean it will stop in adulthood.
 Many cats continue to knead as adults.

 Cat Kneading: Why do cats knead?

-Many cats begin kneading as kittens during the nursing phase and will continue throughout their entire lives for comfort, to soothe, and to mark their territory.
+Many cats begin kneading as kittens during the nursing phase and can continue throughout their entire lives for comfort and to mark their territory.
 There are some theories that believe the motion of kneading originated as a way for kittens to help reach their mother's milk (since milk production is necessary to their survival.)

-Some attachment theorists think that cats who knead as adults were separated from their mothers too early, and this act soothes them when they feel anxious.
+Some attachment theorists think that cats who knead as adults were separated from their mothers too early.
+This cat behavior soothes them when they feel anxious.